 Become a WDP volunteer in Melbourne!

 The Welcome Dinner Project thrives thanks to the incredible generosity of everyday people willing to open their hearts, minds and homes to welcome people of all backgrounds to their communities.
+Volunteers for the Welcome Dinner Project are ambassadors for welcome in their local area, working together in hubs to build more trusting, connected communities of welcome.

 In volunteering with the Welcome Dinner Project, you will be joining a growing movement to make your community more kind, connected and welcoming.
 In Victoria we have a twice yearly recruitment program that is based on our volunteer needs in the community hubs where we work.